Guide to District 1 of Ho Chi Minh City, Vietnam

 When I first looked up things to do in Saigon, I realized quickly that all the major sightseeing can be done in a day or two in District 1 (or Quận 1 in Vietnamese).
 If you’re looking for what the “center” of the city is, I would say it’s here.
 Chances are if you’re just coming in for a few days, you won’t even leave this district!

-Now that I’ve been here for much longer than my initial 3-day trip, I’ve gotten to know the city much better.
-Of course, there are very cool places to visit outside of District 1, Cholon in District 5 is a personal favorite, but I do always love returning to this area.
+Now that I’ve been here for much longer than my initial 3-day trip, I’e gotten to know the city much better.
+Of course, there are very cool places to visit outside of District 1 (Cholon in District 5 is a personal favorite) but I do always love returning to this area.
 There’s quite a bit of bustle, a cool mix of old French colonial architecture with new Vietnamese vibes, and, of course, a lot of delicious restaurants and cool cafes with even better views.

-I highly recommend taking at least 2-3 days just for this district alone!
+I highly recommend taking at least 2 days just for this district alone, and it’s a great place to start any Vietnam itinerary.

 Quick Little History of HCMC & District 1